 what stories does your body tell?

-We explore the potential of body images to depict bodies as dynamic, vulnerable, and deeply interconnected with other bodies, environments, and cultural contexts.
+We experiment with the depiction of bodies as dynamic, vulnerable, and deeply interconnected with other bodies, environments, and cultural contexts.
 We believe in the power of communities to devise their own body representations, where boundaries become porous and collective body maps tell stories of resistance and belonging.

 The projects below explore the relationship between embodiment and aesthetic practices through various creative modalities.
 One of our central approaches is participatory body mapping, carried out in collaboration with community organizations.